Eastern Himalayas

 Restoring the Terai Arc Landscape

 Nepal’s Terai Arc region is home to endangered rhinos and elephants, and the world’s highest concentration of tigers.
 WWF is connecting 11 protected areas by restoring the forests between them, which provides habitat corridors needed for species survival.
-We also empower local communities and improve livelihoods by establishing community forestry groups that enable communities to benefit from forests by managing and restoring them.
+We also support local communities and improve livelihoods by establishing community forestry groups that enable communities to benefit from forests by managing and restoring them.

 Safeguarding Bhutan’s Natural Landscape